Best LG TVs 2024: OLED, 4K HDR

 But it has all the same features as its larger siblings, including four HDMI 2.1 ports (making it ideal for gamers) compatible with VRR, ALLM and 4K/120, as well as Dolby Vision gaming and an HGiG mode.
 Dolby Vision and Atmos are supported, while webOS 23 boasts all the apps you could want.

 It's not much more expensive than its predecessor either, which makes its only marginal upgrades easier to swallow.
-This is hands down the best small LG TV you can buy.
+Unless you can get the same-size C4 at a reduced price, this is hands down the best small LG TV you can buy.

 Read our full LG C3 (OLED42C3) review